ninnghazad/dronetest/README.md

 <img src="http://dunkelraum.net/share/screen0.jpg"/>

 ###How to use:
-Install in mods/ as "dronetest". type '/giveme dronetest:computer' to get a computer,'/giveme dronetest:computer' to get a drone-spawner.
+Install in mods/ as "dronetest".
+Type '/giveme dronetest:computer' to get a computer, '/giveme dronetest:computer' to get a drone-spawner.
 Place it and rightclick it.
 A GUI opens up.
 Type 'id' and click 'EXE', don't press enter, it closes the dialog (yeah ...).